World War II Chronicle: February 12, 1943

 Click here for TODAY’S NEWSPAPER

-Page three reports that Dwight Eisenhower is now a four-star general… George Fielding Eliot column on page 11… Sports on page 17, featuring a column by Grantland Rice…
+Page three reports that Dwight Eisenhower has been promoted to full (four-star) general… George Fielding Eliot column on page 11… Sports on page 17, featuring a column by Grantland Rice.

 Roving Reporter by Ernie Pyle